Present simple or continuous tense?

 Are you come with me?”

-This question is wrong because present continuous tense must include the present participle, and not the base form.
-Look at the correct example:
+This question is wrong because present continuous takes the present participle (coming), and not the base form.

 Scroll to Top